JICE

 • (2) Highly specialized research analyzing the situation in the student’s own country with a view to exploring solutions

-• (3) Studies in the principles of the rule of law, human rights, and democracy which conductive to a market economy system
+• (3) Studies in the principles of the rule of law, human rights, and democracy conductive to a market economy system

 • (4) Acquisition of the abilities and techniques needed for theoretical and practical thinking